Dmitri-Sintsov/django-jinja-knockout/docs/clientside.rst

             }
         }
     };

+See `Global IoC`_ how to register custom Javascript class.

 See `GridDialog`_ code for the example of built-in component, which allows to fire AJAX datatables via click events.